System

 ssh mrossi@10.79.23.97

 Access via SSH works with Linux, MacOs and Windows 10 (and later) terminals.
-For Windows users, a handy alternative tool (also including an X server, required to run on Mufasa Linux programs with a graphical user interface) is MobaXterm.
+For other Windows users, a handy alternative tool (also including an X server, required to run on Mufasa Linux programs with a graphical user interface) is MobaXterm.

 If you don't have a user account on Mufasa, you first have to ask your supervisor for one.
 See Users for more information about Mufasa's users.